k1rill-fedoseev/devops/app_python/PYTHON.md

 * Use **Jinja** templates instead of hardcoding html strings in the source code
 * Include `.gitignore` for skipping irrelevant files in the Git VCS
 * Include `.dockerignore` for reducing docker context size

+# List of unit-test best practices

+* Use popular testing framework (e.g. pytest)
+* Use fixtures to create dependencies